diffplug/gitfromscratch/Epilogue/Departures.md

 # Departures from the command line

 Most of the silent movies that will ever be made have already been made.
 Most of the people who have something to gain from using git aren't using it yet.
-So rather than focusing on the people who already use git, we have made some small departures from standard git usage in order to make adoption easier for people who haven't used git or version control before.
+So rather than focusing on the people who already use git, we have made some departures from standard git usage in order to make adoption easier for people who haven't used git or version control before.

 Here are some of the ways we've departed: